githubEdit

 Look at jobs (allowed to be viewed by the operator's access token):

-A job's status key surfaces API information about the latest run.
+A job's status key surfaces API information about the latest runarrow-up-right.
 The status is polled every 60s:

 Developers